Summer Research Links

 - The Chicago Botanic Garden sponsors many (75-100) paid Conservation and Land Management Internships each year.
 These 5-month internships for graduates involve working with government and non-profit organizations in the western states, focusing on botany, wildlife, or a combination of the two.
 The internships pay over $13,000.
 Anna Moeller, a 2012 graduate, did an internship with the BLM in Oregon after graduation and highly recommends the program.

 The Milotte Scholarship Fund provides up to $4000 for post high school education to students who are Washington residents and who are profoundly interested in nature, have been careful observers of it, and have successfully expressed their observations in ways that engage the everyday person.

-The National Institutes of Health has three postbaccalaureate programs for students who want to work for a year or two before continuing their education in graduate or professional school, as well as scholarship and summer internship programs for current students.
+The National Institutes of Health has postbaccalaureate programs for students who want to work for a year or two before continuing their education in graduate or professional school, as well as scholarship and summer internship programs for current students.